microsoft/vscode-docs/docs/extensions/developing-extensions.md

 ## Common Questions

-**Q: How can I use API from my extension that was introduced in a newer release of VS Code?**
+### **How can I use an API in my extension that was introduced in a newer release of VS Code?**

-**A:** If your extension is using an API that was introduced in a newer release of VS Code, you have to declare this dependency in the
-`engines` field of the `package.json` file of the extension.
+If your extension is using an API that was introduced in a newer release of VS Code, you have to declare this dependency in the `engines` field of the `package.json` file of the extension.

 Here are the steps: